Matt Schaub

-Matthew Rutledge Schaub (SHOB; born June 25, 1981) is an American former professional football player who was a quarterback for 17 seasons in the National Football League (NFL).
-He played college football for the Virginia Cavaliers, and was selected by the Atlanta Falcons in the third round of the 2004 NFL draft.
+Matthew Rutledge Schaub (SHOB; born June 25, 1981) is an American professional football coach and former quarterback who is the quarterbacks coach for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Virginia Cavaliers and was selected by the Atlanta Falcons in the third round of the 2004 NFL draft.

-He spent his first three professional seasons with the Falcons as a backup.
-He was traded to the Houston Texans in 2007, where he spent the next seven seasons as a starter and was selected to two Pro Bowls.
+After spending his first three professional seasons with the Atlanta Falcons as a backup, Schaub was traded to the Houston Texans in 2007, where he spent the next seven seasons as a starter and was selected to two Pro Bowls.
 He then had stints as a backup with the Oakland Raiders and Baltimore Ravens in 2014 and 2015, respectively.
 He then returned to the Falcons in 2016, where he remained a backup for his final five seasons in the NFL.
-He was an analyst for the Falcons in the 2023 season.
+Schaub began his NFL coaching career in 2023 an analyst for the Atlanta Falcons and was hired by the Cardinals as their quarterbacks coach in 2026.

 Early life

 Schaub attended West Chester East High School in West Chester, Pennsylvania, where he lettered in football, basketball, and baseball.